 Editors Note: Today’s post is from Jerry Ceppos, one of the semi-finalists who are applying to become a regular contributor to Bourbon & Banter.
 We hope you’ll read all of their posts and let us know what you think of each applicant by commenting below the post, sharing online or dropping us a note via email.
-You can find out more about Jerry on LinkedIn and Twitter.
+You can find out more about Jerry on Twitter.
 Good luck!

 As frigid weather swept the country—even the Deep South, where I live—this month, my taste turned to bold, high-alcohol bourbons.
 I found myself drinking even the most intense bourbon undiluted, out of my Glencairn glass, rather than with an ice cube or two.

 It turns out that I hadn’t, at least when it comes to bourbon.

 “It’s a human response to the climate,” said Bert C. Lynn, a chemistry professor at the University of Kentucky in Lexington, who likens my wintertime bourbon choices to the old-fashioned need to huddle around the campfire.
 “We’re going for savory, salty,” he said.
 “The overwhelming desire is for winter fare, the savory kinds of food.
 You want to eat meat!”
 In the summer, we want a light gin or tequila, he said.

 Adam Harris, a brand ambassador for Beam Suntory, which produces 120 proof Knob Creek Single Barrel Reserve, said these big bourbons are “one of those things for an extra chilly night.”

 Tim Knittel, an adjunct professor in bourbon studies (far better than my title of dean at a mass-communication school) at Midway University in Midway, Ky., agreed that yearning for these big bourbons is “absolutely the case.
 I found myself drinking Rare Breed in the winter.”